We use cookies on this site, but we don't capture any personal information. View our privacy policy.

 One thing that certainly has changed for the better during my academic career is the gender balance, though it has still some way to go.
 When I arrived in the all-male geography department to take up my post in October 1979, several staff mentioned that they would have preferred to have a woman, but this had been over-ruled by the head of department at the time who said such a thing would happen only ‘over his dead body’.
 Looking back, it is sad to think that I partly owed my first lecturing job to academic sexism

-Posted in Discussion | 7 Comments
+Posted in - blogs on logistics themes | 7 Comments

 7 Responses to 40 years an academic: some personal reflections